-Shahien Nasiripour has posted two stories for the Financial Times about the intersection of the foreclosure fraud settlement and HAMP.
+Shahien Nasiripous has posted two stories for the Financial Times about the intersection of the foreclosure fraud settlement and HAMP.
 I wrote previously about how HAMP modifications could count toward the settlement, meaning that banks would get partially paid out.
 Shahien confirms this.

 The agreement in principle between state prosecutors, federal agencies and five leading US banks – Bank of America, JPMorgan Chase, Citigroup, Wells Fargo and Ally Financial – allows the lenders to take advantage of the federal home affordable modification programme when reducing distressed borrowers’ loan balances as part of the settlement, officials said.

 Last month, the Treasury department announced it was tripling the incentive payments to owners of mortgages who agree to reduce loan balances.
 By reducing those balances under Hamp, investors – including the banks who agreed the settlement – now will receive cash payments of up to 63 cents on the dollar for every dollar of loan principal forgiven.
 They also will receive additional funds when borrowers keep current on their restructured mortgages.

 So if a bank reduces principal on a loan on their books, and they do it through HAMP, that bank will get, under the new HAMP rules, 63 cents on the dollar for the principal reduction, and more if the borrower stays current.
 And if they do them in the first year of the settlement, they get even more money as incentive.